-Part One B: Account types and the factors to consider
+Part One B: Your choice of account type Account types and the factors to consider

-The types of accounts available
+The types of account accounts available

-Unless specifically stated otherwise, reference to accounts means the accounts in the books and records of each CCP.
-The CCP uses these accounts to record the CCP Transactions that we enter into in connection with the clearing of your related Client Transactions and any related Indirect Client Transactions and the assets that we provide to the CCP in respect of such CCP Transactions.1717 Additionally, we will open accounts in our books and records to record the Client Transactions we enter into with you, some of which may relate to your Indirect Client Transactions (depending on the account type), and the assets that you provide to us in respect of such Client Transactions.
+Reference Unless specifically stated otherwise, reference to accounts means the accounts in the books and records of each CCP.
+The CCP uses these accounts to record the CCP Transactions that we enter into in connection with the clearing of your related Client Transactions and any related Indirect Client Transactions and the assets that we provide to the CCP in respect of such CCP Transactions.
+Additionally, we will open accounts in our books and records to record the Client Transactions we enter into with you, some of which may relate to your Indirect Client Transactions (depending on the account type), and the assets that you provide to us in respect of such Client Transactions.